Navigation

 Exchange to Bachelor and Master of Fine Art is part of the general exchange opportunities at NTNU that you will find useful information on at the Office of International Relations.

 Note that you must be nominated by your home academy/university before you can access the application portal.
-You can apply for an exchange period between 6 months and one year.
+You can apply for an exchange of 6 or 12 month.
 The language of instruction at bachelor level is Scandinavian and English and at master level English.

 Some useful information: